Melykuti/Parameterestimation_MSM/README.md

 # Parameterestimation_MSM
-Parameter estimation of seeding and contamination rates on a triangular lattice using the method of simulated moments (MSM).
+Parameter estimation of seeding and contamination rates in a subcritical percolation model on a triangular lattice using the method of simulated moments (MSM).
 Code implementation in Matlab (The MathWorks, Inc.).

 Background:
 Felix Beck, Bence Mélykúti.